 During the period of leave, an employee should not lose benefits such as seniority or group health plan coverage.
 The employer may require medical certification and reasonable prior notice when applicable.

-An employee is eligible under the Act if they have been employed by the employer for at least 12 consecutive or non-consecutive months in the seven years immediately preceding the start of the family or medical leave, and worked at least 1,000 hours during these 12 months.
+12 consecutive or non-consecutive months in the seven years immediately preceding the start of the family or medical leave, and worked at least 1,000 hours during these 12 months.